 Want to learn more?

 Translating image file dimensions to print size and vice versa is quite like applying a scale factor to these measurements.
-You can check out our scale calculator if you want to expand your knowledge about this topic.
-You can also check our pixels to inches converter if you need to convert screen sizes to pixel measurements, and vice versa.
+To learn more, you can check out our resolution scale calculator.
+You can also check our pixels to inches converter if you need to convert screen sizes to pixel measurements and vice versa.